rholst1/trainify/README.md

 # trainify
-Educational project that revolves around creating a Ticket booking app for a passenger-carrier railway company
+Educational project that revolves around creating a Ticket booking app for a passenger-carrier railway company.

 # Authors: